kailash-manasarovar/statement/docs/timeline/2022/march.md

 ## Upstairs neighbor at Carrer Furs

-- I occasionally bump into a man in the lift in my building who grins at me.
+- I occasionally bump into a man in the lift in my building who grins, slightly lasciviously, at me when he sees me.
 - He lives on one of the floors above me on my stairwell.
 - Sometimes he is with, what I assume to be, his teenage daughter.
 - They are both fair haired.
 He is perhaps 45 and reasonably good looking.
-- He always grins at me in a sort of flirtatious way.
+- He always grins at me in a sort of flirtatious way, but not quite flirtatious as he's not at all communicating with me.
 - I now believe he was involved from the start and perhaps was already watching me.
 His grin, therefore, was more sinister.
 - Is it possible this man was involved in poisoning or drugging the mains water that goes to my house, and/or managing a LAN network of hidden cameras?
 Or does he perhaps know who is involved in this?
 - It seems reasonable to assume that everyone knows.

 !!! info
-    - More recently, October 2024, I bumped into him again in the building's garden and he was unable to look me in the eye and seemed embarrassed.
+    - More recently, in October 2024, I bumped into him again in the building's gardens and he was unable to look me in the eye.
+He seemed embarrassed.